German Rum Balls (Rumkugeln) are a Christmas favorite!

 If using hazelnuts, toast and grind them.

-The next step is to cream the room temperature butter until light and fluffy.
+The next step is to cream the room temperature butter and sifted powdered sugar until light and fluffy.

-Add the rum to the butter.
-You can use actual rum or rum extract.
-If you’re not sure how strong of a rum flavor you want, add maybe 1/3 of the rum, then add the rest to taste.
+Note: you can use actual rum or rum extract.
+If you’re not sure how strong of a rum flavor you want, start with maybe 1/3 of the rum listed in the recipe and then add the rest to taste.

-Cool the chocolate in the fridge for 30 minutes.
+Cool the chocolate rum mixture in the fridge for 30 minutes.